SPANDigital/presidium/README.md

-# presidium-reference
+# Presidium

-A reference documentation site using presidium.
+A reference documentation site using Presidium.

 ## Installation Requirements